robertnunn/7DTD-Modlets/Alpha 18/Adventure Mod/admin README (spoilers).md

         - use the resident evil mansion POI
 - **quest list**

     0. Players wake up, tell players they have received all their skill points up front and that they should spend them.
-They check their maps and realize that they'll need some wheels if they want to get this done in a reasonable period of time.
         - fetchkeep for the entrenching tool or something else guaranteed to be in the starting inventory
+    1. They check their maps and realize that they'll need some wheels if they want to get this done in a reasonable period of time.
         - goto garage/mechanic POI
         - fetchkeep vehicle (4x4 or motorcycle)
     1. Players start looking for working radio equipment (theirs was lost in the crash)
         - goto cell tower poi
-        - blockupgrade the control panel blocks to something else to indicate repairing the radio (needs 5 electrical parts)
+        - blockupgrade the control panel blocks to something else to indicate repairing the radio (needs 5 electrical parts) (upgrade to itself? would allow an arbitrary number of players and elec parts aren't hard to come by)
     1. Command tells them that because their target is almost certainly dead, they still need to retrieve the scientific data he had as there is an unspecified time limit.
 Drone operator feeds them a warning about a HUGE horde of zombies and tells them that while they can stay ahead of it if they keep moving, eventually it WILL catch up with them
         - goto military base (decide which kind)
         - rally point